Skip to content

 When other custom object collectors (such as VirtualMachines) are running in the same DataFlux Func, this collector will automatically try to match the tags.name field in the custom object based on fields like tags.resourceId (the tags.name field in the custom object is taken from resourceId).

-Since custom object information needs to be known first for interaction in cloud monitoring collectors, it is generally recommended to place cloud monitoring collectors at the end of the list, such as:
+Since custom object information needs to be known in advance for interaction in cloud monitoring collectors, it is generally recommended to place cloud monitoring collectors at the end of the list, such as:

 # Create collectors